-With Fully Completely, The Hip took their gritty blues influenced rock sound that had them placed among the top of the Canadian music scene and evolved from it, creating a more atmospheric, art rock feel along side with their traditional roots.
-With albums like ‘Up To Here’ and ‘Road Apples’ to their name, The Tragically Hip were no longer strangers to Canada but still not gaining much recognition elsewhere, but it didn’t really matter.
-The Hip reached their peak in the fall of 1992 with their third album ‘Fully Completely’.
-Not only regarded as one of, if not their finest and most complete album, but an essential, symbolic record with more than half of the album still getting regular play on the air waves today.
+With Fully Completely, The Hip took their gritty blues influenced rock sound that had them placed among the top of the Canadian music scene and elaborated, creating a more atmospheric, art rock feel along side with their traditional roots.
+With albums like ‘Up To Here’ and ‘Road Apples’ to their name, The Tragically Hip were one of the bigger names in Canada, yet received little attention outside.
+Often regarded as one of, if not their finest, most encompassing album, Fully Completely is an essential, symbolic record with more than half of the album still getting regular play on the air today.

-Produced by Chris Tsangarides (who’s worked with Depeche Mode, Killing Joke), the sound seemed to capture just enough of their raw, unrefined rock n roll but with a clean, fresh twist and a hint of obscurity that compliments the bands sound greatly.
+Produced by Chris Tsangarides (who’s worked with Depeche Mode, Killing Joke), Fully Completely showcases the band at its best.
 Gord Downie and crew have all improved significantly on their already impressive assets with Downie’s lyrics still having that close to home feel.
 As mentioned, Fully Completely is somewhat different from their first two albums.
 Not necessarily in the sense of song writing or overall sound drastically, but takes a more melodious, mid tempo, but steady tone for much of it].
 But of course there is the driving, upbeat tunes as well.
 Although many of the tracks (namely Courage, Fifty-Mission Cap Wheat Kings) can be identified by those not even owning the record, the album never gets tired and despite the popular songs, sounds vivid with listen.

 ‘Fully Completely’ has all the elements required for a full grade is one of the best albums of the 90’s that is not only an excellent representative of the band but an essential album within the genre.
-Mixing different styles like the sleek, driving rock sound to acoustic to alt rock and pop, The Hip really reached their creative potential with this record and would only build on with 1994’s ‘Day for Night’.
+Mixing different styles like the sleek, driving rock sound to acoustic to alt rock and pop, The Hip really reached their peak with this record and would only build on it with 1994’s ‘Day for Night’.
 And though this might never get the attention it deserves south of the border and the lyrics may not be entirely relatable to non-Canucks, this album can be appreciated by any fan of rock.